-- Much of the rise in alcohol related incidents and crime from 2019 to 2021 can be attributed to the re-opening of the night time economy, with the city centres consistently identified as hotspots - During 2022 almost half of the top 10 hotspot areas are in the city centre and linked to the night time economy - Almost a third of the serious violence related offences were domestic related during 2021.
+- Much of the rise in alcohol related incidents and crime from 2019 to 2021 can be attributed to the re-opening of the night time economy (NTE), with the city centres consistently identified as hotspots. - During 2022 almost half of the top 10 hotspot areas are in the city centre and linked to the NTE. - Almost a third of the serious violence related offences were domestic related during 2021.
 With assaults occasioning actual bodily harm being the primary offence type in Sunderland during 2022 where alcohol is involved.

-Cardiff model, alcohol-related assaults
+Cardiff Model, Alcohol-related assaults

-Of the alcohol-related assaults presenting to Sunderland Royal hospital during 2021-2022, the three highest percentages for location of assaults were: Millfield, St. Michael's, and Hendon.
-Hendon has the highest deprivation rating in the city and Millfield is in the top half of the most deprived wards.
+Of the alcohol-related assaults presenting to Sunderland Royal hospital during 2021- 2022, the three highest percentages for location of assaults were: Millfield, St. Michael's, and Hendon.
+Hendon has the highest deprivation rating in the city, and Millfield is in the top half of the most deprived wards.
 St Michael's is where the majority of the night-time economy occurs and has a high concentration of pubs in and around the area.

-Alcohol treatment
+Alcohol Treatment

-Individuals completing an alcohol treatment programme demonstrate a significant improvement in health and wellbeing in terms of increased longevity, reduced alcohol related illnesses and hospital admissions, improved parenting skills and improved psychological health.
-It also reduces the harms to others caused by dependent drinking.
+Individuals achieving completion of an alcohol treatment programme demonstrate a significant improvement in health and well-being in terms of increased longevity, reduced alcohol related illnesses and hospital admissions, improved parenting skills and improved psychological health.
+It will also reduce the harms to others caused by dependent drinking.